 The California Supreme Court clarified that the Borello test, “emphasizes statutory purpose as the touchstone for deciding whether a particular category of workers should be considered employees rather than independent contractors for purposes of social welfare legislation.”
 The Borello test emphasizes statutory purpose.
 In doing so, it gets used for identifying what workers are employees and which ones are independent contractors.

 There is a key difference between these two tests.
 The ABC test is designed so that both a business and a worker can easily figure out the distinction.
 They can figure out, ahead of time, whether that worker is an employee or independent contractor.
 This makes the ABC test more predictable than the process of determination used by the Borello test.
+The

-Contrary to the ABC test, when using the Borello test, there is no solitary factor that can prove if a worker is either an employee or independent contractor.
+Contrary to the ABC test, when using the Borello test, there is no one factor that can prove if a worker is either an employee or independent contractor.
 When it comes to the courts, everything and anything that may prove relevant is considered on a case-by-case basis.
 This is in regards to what kind of work it is, as well as what the overall agreed-upon arrangement is.

 Do Both AB 5 and the Labor Code Require Using the ABC Test?

 Both AB 5 and the Labor Code do not require using the ABC test to ascertain the status of a worker.
 This is concerning any job within the state of California.
 The ABC test does apply to many jobs in California.
 However, there are some jobs where the Borello test is used instead as a determinant of the status of a worker.
 There are also certain jobs where the Borello test can be used instead of the ABC test.
 However, the hiring entity would have to fulfill additional requirements initially.